-The summer months are a popular time to visit Guernsey and the weather can be a blissful 20-25’C with light breezes, but the bar at Bella Luce Hotel has at least two roaring fires, so would be the perfect place to cosy up at any time of the year.
+The summer months are a popular time to visit Guernsey, and the weather can be a blissful 20-25’C with light breezes, but the bar at Bella Luce Hotel has at least two roaring fires, so it would be the perfect place to cozy up at any time of the year.

 How To Get There

-The flight is only around 1 hour 20 minutes from London Gatwick or Heathrow and less from Southampton and Bournemouth airports, or you can take a 3 hour or so ferry ride on the Condor from Poole (my favourite way to arrive).
+The flight is only around 1 hour and 20 minutes from London Gatwick or Heathrow and less from Southampton and Bournemouth airports, or you can take a 3-hour, or so ferry ride on the Condor from Poole (my favorite way to arrive).

 Style & Character

 The interior charm matches the beautiful exterior, with huge open fireplaces and exposed beams all over the place.
-There are cute unique travel items tastefully dotted around, like historic suitcases, novelty lamps including a penguin with a hat on and a multicoloured dog sitting on the bar.
-All these kitsch and fun items bring a smile to your face as you notice them.
-The historic flooring is a mix of flagstone, wood and original exposed tiles and there is a whole host of archways and historic passageways joining the communal rooms.
+There are cute unique travel items tastefully dotted around, like historic suitcases and novelty lamps, including a penguin with a hat on and a multicolored dog sitting on the bar.
+All these kitsch and fun items make you smile as you notice them.
+The historic flooring is a mix of flagstone, wood, and original exposed tiles, and a whole host of archways and historic passageways are joining the communal rooms.

 Service & Facilities

-The other highlight at the Bella Luce is the ESPA Spa, which is one of my favourite Spa brands and which also supplies the delicious amenities in the rooms.
-This is one of the few spa brands that seems to deliver real results from facials and other treatments.
-I enjoyed an excellent ESPA facial during my stay which really plumped up my skin and made me look fresher.
+The other highlight at the Bella Luce is the ESPA Spa, which is one of my favorite Spa brands and which also supplies delicious amenities in the rooms.
+This is one of the few spa brands that seem to deliver real results from facials and other treatments.
+I enjoyed an excellent ESPA facial during my stay, which really plumped up my skin and made me look fresher.

 Every room and suite at the Bella is unique, having been individually designed and appointed to complement the character of the property.
 They provide the perfect environment to retreat to for a restful night’s sleep.

-We stayed in Room 203, one of the Loft Suites and it was brilliant, with blue-grey walls and carpeting complementing pretty Delft-blue style curtains.
-A huge looking glass sat in the corner, straight out of Alice in Wonderland and there was a writing desk and white flowers in the corner.
+We stayed in Room 203, one of the Loft Suites, and it was brilliant, with blue-grey walls and carpeting complimenting pretty Delft-blue style curtains.
+A huge looking glass sat in the corner, straight out of Alice in Wonderland, and there was a writing desk and white flowers in the corner.

 Food & Drink

 The Bella Luce dining room serves fantastic seafood dishes for a surprisingly reasonable price and in a refined setting under the beams.
-The atmosphere is great with candles on the tables and the food is absolutely excellent.
-Head chef Patricio Filipe, who spent four years working for acclaimed chef Mark Hix in the past, sources, forages and home-smokes the finest ingredients from Guernsey, France and the UK for his inspired menu.
+The atmosphere is great, with candles on the tables and excellent food.
+Head chef Patricio Filipe, who spent four years working for acclaimed chef Mark Hix in the past, sources, forages, and home-smokes the finest ingredients from Guernsey, France, and the UK for his inspired menu.

-One of the highlights of the hotel is their Willy Wonka style Gin distillery which bubbles away in the corner of one room.
-This shiny copper and aluminium (at a guess) human-sized apparatus spouts fine flavoured gins for guests to taste.
+One of the highlights of the hotel is its Willy Wonka style Gin distillery which bubbles away in the corner of one room.
+This shiny copper and aluminum (at a guess) human-sized apparatus spouts fine-flavored gins for guests to taste.

-The Bella Luce is definitely one of the best hotels in Guernsey and is a deserved member of Small Luxury Hotels.
-If you are looking for a great bar, excellent food and peaceful rooms where you will get a great night’s sleep, the Bella Luce is a fantastic choice.
+The Bella Luce is one of Guernsey’s best hotels and is a deserved member of Small Luxury Hotels.
+If you are looking for a great bar, excellent food, and peaceful rooms where you will get a great night’s sleep, the Bella Luce is a fantastic choice.

 COPYRIGHT 2014 - 2023 LUXURY TRAVEL DIARY.
 DUPLICATION OUTSIDE OF LUXURYTRAVELDIARY.COM IS EXPRESSLY FORBIDDEN.